Will-N2/Quadruped_Project/README.md

   Future files will be in stl format so you can preview it directly in the git repository.
 I will be changing the previous files.

 - Uploaded new head cover file which is likely the most complicated component in the project.

+- Created and uploaded both the front and rear base cover components.
+The rear is longer.
+Also moved all stl files into a folder.